 And he said to me the two most beautiful words in the English language.
 They were the type of words that Shakespeare would’ve face palmed himself for not thinking of first.
 The type of words romances were built on.
 That cities were founded on.
 That made dogs and cats sleep together…

-Cut to two years later…
+Cut to four years later…

-“Typical,” I say, returning to my Macbook.
+“Typical,” I say, returning to my MacBook.
 “It’s a good thing you guys are so cute.”